For information about Haiku's participation in GSoC this year, please see this page.

 - Possible mentors/knowledgeable people: mmu_man

-QEmu is a virtual machine allowing to run an operating system inside of another.
-While there already is an Haiku port, it currently does not support any acceleration system through native virtualization (KVM/KQemu).
+QEMU is a virtual machine which allows running an operating system inside of another.
+While there already is a Haiku port, it currently does not support any acceleration system through native virtualization (through Intel VT-x and AMD SVM.)
 This makes it too slow for many uses.
-Fixing this would allow Haiku user to run another system, such as Windows or Linux, when they need to run an application that is not yet available for Haiku.
+Fixing this would allow Haiku users to run another system, such as Windows or Linux, when they need to run an application that is not yet available for Haiku.
 This would make using Haiku as their primary operating system a viable approach for more people.

-- Work on the virtualization driver which will allow QEmu to run the emulated machine using the native CPU.
+- Work on a virtualization driver which will allow QEMU to run the emulated machine using the native CPU.

 - Skill set: kernel development, userland development, possibly x86 assembly